Dental Implants in Hermitage, PA

 Benefits of Tooth Replacement with Implants

 When a tooth is not replaced, the remaining natural teeth will shift over time, causing uneven wear.
 Also, without a natural root to stimulate growth, the jawbone will start to deteriorate.
+For those who wear dentures, this results in a sunken-in look to the face that can add years to one’s age.

 Ensure Your Peace of Mind with Stable Dentures